 Multiple haul loops make it easy to throw around when you need to and there are also two front zips which give you access to the main compartment, plus one for the separate bottom compartment.
 Wand pockets are ideal for water bottles or fuel canisters and the side compression straps are just long enough to allow for a tent or roll mat to slide down there.
 The Kulu feels tough and durable, yet at 2kg it’s one of the lightest on test.
 For £150, This is a really impressive pack for anyone in need of a pack for both travel and hiking.

-In a line: Another impressive and innovative pack from Lowe Alpine.
+In a line: The Lowe Alpine Kulu 65:75 is another impressive and innovative pack from one of our favourite brands.
 Best budget buy.

 The Gregory Paragon 68 is a pack with a lot of bells and whistles, but are they actually useful?
 Well, let’s start with the basics.
 The pack has all of the usual features you would expect on an expedition rucksack, including hip belt pockets, two external lid pockets, very large wand pockets for water/gas storage, hiking pole storage loops and compression straps on both sides.
 All do their job well.

 Now here are the clever little bits.
 They’re not necessarily ground breaking, but they all add up to contribute to a very intuitive pack.
 The compression straps on the front of the bottom of the bag can be extended a lot to allow bigger items to be attached here, or they can be removed entirely if you want to use other lashings.
 They also tuck away very nicely.
 The pack is joint lightest on test (1.9kg), yet is very stable on the back.
 Ventilation is pretty good thanks to the Aerolon suspension which allows air to pass through and moisture to wick away – a combination of mesh and triangular shapes cut out.
 Lumbar support is very good and it has a silicone type coating which stops it from sliding around too much.